feyuk/url-short/README.md

 <img src="./preview-image.png" alt="preview" width="400"/>

 ### About App
+A simple yet powerful URL shortening service designed to transform long URLs into shorter, more manageable links.
+Built with Node.js and Express on the backend and React on the frontend, this application provides a robust solution for URL management, featuring link tracking and analytics.
 Integration with the shrtcode API (https://shrtco.de/) to create shortened URLs and display them in the website.

 Features: